 Mindfulness practice originated within Buddhism over 2,500 years ago as a way to reduce self induced suffering caused by the habitual ways we tend to react to our experience – i.e. how we attempt to cling to “pleasant” experiences and avoid or resist “unpleasant” experiences.

-In the late 1970s, Dr Jon Kabat-Zinn based at the University of Massachusetts Medical Centre, developed an 8-week structured mindfulness skills training programme accessible to everyone, regardless of their belief system.
-This programme came to be known as MBSR (Mindfulness-Based Stress Reduction).
-It is currently being used in a wide range of contexts including communities, hospitals, prisons, education, and businesses.
+In 1979, Dr Jon Kabat-Zinn based at the University of Massachusetts Medical Center, developed an 8-week structured mindfulness skills training programme accessible to everyone, regardless of their belief system.
+This programme came to be known as MBSR.
+It is currently being used in a wide range of contexts including communities, hospitals, prisons, education, and in the corporate sector.